lambda7xx/cmcs624-fall20/assignment2.md

 ## Submission

-Please submit all text files (`analysis.txt`) discussed above to the Assignment 2 link on ELMS.
+Please submit the `analysis.txt` file containing your answers to the questions above to the Assignment 2 link on ELMS.
 You do not need to submit any code, since we have access to your repositories.